When you buy through links on our site, we may earn an affiliate commission. Learn more

 The mobile VPN implementation deserves particular mention—it automatically connects when joining untrusted networks and maintains stable connections without battery drain issues I’ve experienced with standalone VPN apps.
 For someone constantly using airport WiFi and hotel internet, that reliability is crucial.

-Cross-platform synchronization works flawlessly, with settings and alerts appearing simultaneously across all devices—something I always test extensively since my work requires seamless transitions between my laptop, phone, and tablet throughout the day.
+Cross-platform synchronisation works flawlessly, with settings and alerts appearing simultaneously across all devices—something I always test extensively since my work requires seamless transitions between my laptop, phone, and tablet throughout the day.
 The mobile apps also cache essential information locally, so you can access stored passwords and security status even without internet connectivity, which has saved me more times than I can count during international travel.

 While I couldn’t test Aura directly due to geographic restrictions, coordinating comprehensive testing through Sarah and Adam over the past month provided valuable insights into real-world performance and user experience.